By the Way: Release

 Feeling extremely confident in the album, the Red Hot Chili Peppers issued the statement, "Greetings from the dimensions of invisible shapes and colors.
 The music on this record has expanded our space and made us bigger.
 Thank you for listening and being exactly where and who you are."
 Drummer Chad Smith commented that By the Way is "very honest, raw, emotional music.
 It's a very dynamic, rich and lush album.
 Probably the best collection of Chili Peppers songs we've ever put out."
 Warner Bros.
 Records promoted the album heavily in the months prior to the record's 2002 release, especially targeting the online market in order to steer customers away from illegal downloads.
 The record label implemented a campaign they colloquially titled "A Song a Day".
 This program, initiated on June 21, was aimed at leaking one song per day until the album was released.
 Over 150 radio stations participated in broadcasting the band's new daily material, along with MTV, VH1, and digital music retailers like iTunes, as well as cell phone companies.
 AOL featured the Chili Peppers as their "Artist of the Month" in June, streaming interviews and live performances of the band free of charge; they also sold an MP3 of "By the Way", the record's first single, for ninety-nine cents and raffled off tickets that gave fans a chance to see the band in Japan in November.

 By the Way was released on CD and LP on July 9, 2002, under the Warner Bros. label, selling 281,948 copies in the United States in its first week and 1.8 million worldwide.
 It was certified gold just a few months later on October 26, 2002.
 Five singles were released from the album; of these, the title track was the most successful, peaking at No. 2 on the UK charts and No. 1 on the Billboard rock charts.
 Although the album sold fewer copies than Californication, By the Way managed to peak at No. 2 on the Billboard 200, one spot higher than Californication.
 Around the world, the album debuted at number one in the UK, Switzerland, New Zealand, Austria, and Sweden; and number two in France.
 In March 2006, all Red Hot Chili Peppers' albums were made available for download from the iTunes Music Store and other online retailers.
+The iTunes release contained two bonus tracks that didn't appear on the original album.